 - Developing financial models and providing financial forecasts.

-Pros of Becoming a Financial Analyst
+Pros and Cons of Becoming a Financial Analyst

 Here are some of the pros of becoming a financial analyst: